 Friction can prevent mistakes by asking for confirmation.
 A user must confirm a delete action by actually typing delete.

-This is an unwanted friction created by a visual clutter (a busy layout that confuses or distracts user), inconsistency (“Why does the ‘Submit’ button look different on this page?”), unfamiliar features or functions.
+This is unwanted friction created by a visual clutter (a busy layout that confuses or distracts user), inconsistency (“Why does the ‘Submit’ button look different on this page?”), unfamiliar features or functions.
 Bad friction is the enemy of interaction design because it creates extra cognitive load in the user interface.
 Reducing bad friction is good for your UI.

 UX designers master the art of reducing bad friction through a combination of design techniques.
 Applying the following 6 key principles will help drive any product or service to a more frictionless experience for your users.